X-Immersion/Geppetto_Unreal_documentation/docs/Others.md

 ##### High

-Use the same model as 'Normal' for phonemes generation, but use a better (and much slower) model for alignment.
+Use the same model as 'Normal' for phonemes generation, but use a better model for alignment.

 ##### Highest

+Use the most precise models for alignment.
+The generation is the same as 'Normal' and 'High'

+#### Beta

-Use the most precise models for both phonemes generation and alignment.
-The phoneme generation time can be very long according to the audio length. (>1min.)
+Use the best model for phonemes generation (still in beta) and phoneme alignment.
+The phoneme generation time can be very long (>1min.) according to the audio length. *This parameter is still in Beta and might not work as expected*

 ---